- Introduction: Real Advice for Planning a Backyard Wedding

 Quick Summary: Tips for Planning A Backyard Wedding

-Here are the tips for planning a backyard wedding:
+Here are the basic steps and guidelines for planning a backyard wedding:

 - Learn what backyard weddings are and what they can offer you